 Quantification: many to many (0,n:0,n)

-Scope note: This property describes an intentional relationship between an instance of E7 Activity and some general goal or purpose.
+Scope note: This property describes an intentional relationship between an instance of E7 Activity and some general goal or purpose, described as an instance of E55 Type.

 This may involve activities intended as preparation for some type of activity or event.
 P21had general purpose (was purpose of) differs from P20 had specific purpose (was purpose of) in that no occurrence of an event is implied as the purpose.